-If you’re a Thunder season ticket member, you might get asked questions from your account manager about how many dogs you have, how old your children are and when your wedding anniversary is.
+If you’re a Thunder season ticket member, you might get asked questions by your account manager about how many dogs you have, how old your children are and when your wedding anniversary is.

 “We want to know who their favorite player is, who their favorite opposing team is.
 What schools do they follow?
 What type of food do they like?
 Do they have dogs?
 What are their kid’s names?
 When is their birthday and anniversary?” said Scott Loft, Vice President of Ticket Sales, Retention and Database Operations for the Oklahoma City Thunder.
 “We want to know everything about them that they’re willing to share.
 The reason is because we going to count on that personal relationship to keep ticket sales up.”